appcircleio/appcircle-docusaurus/docs/workflows/android-specific-workflow-steps/android-dependency-report.md

 ---
 title: Android Dependency Report
 description: Learn how to use the Android Dependency Report workflow step in Appcircle
-tags: [android, mobile, android, report]
+tags: [android, mobile, dependency, report]
 ---

 import Screenshot from '@site/src/components/Screenshot';